sneak-thief/Tombola_Euclidean_Sequencer/README.md

 - Created schematic with input/output protection: http://sneak-thief.com/modular/tombolas-euclidean-0.3.png
 - Added reset gate input
 - Added Offset control
+- Added 10K pulldown resistor to switch outputs
+- Changed 15K resistors to 10K
+- Added more error checking for eeprom reads / values to reduce risk of crashes

  To do
-- Error checking for eeprom reads / values to reduce risk of crashes
 - Add CV control of N, K and Offset using analog pins 5,6,7
+- OR Add gate control of two pairs of N, K or Offset using analog pins 4,5,6,7

 Tombola's original design notes